Auroratide/auroratide.com/src/content/portfolio/poke5e/content.md

 color: yellow
 cover:
   alt: "Website showing Pokemon, Moves, TMs, and Trainers as options."
-summary: "This website makes community-made content two popular games (Pokemon, and Dungeons and Dragons) online and searchable."
+summary: "An app that helps over 5,000 people manage their content for a table-top game based on Pokemon and Dungeons & Dragons."
 summaryDisp: "Play D&D with Pokemon"
 publishedAt: 2022-03-09T12:00:00.000Z
 order: 1